0x1wraith/0x1wraith.github.io/_posts/2025-11-17-Getting Started in Cybersecurity (The Penetration Tester's Roadmap).md

 ---

 <img src="/assets/getting-started-in-cybersecurity.png" alt="Getting started in cybersecurity">

-# Getting Started in Cybersecurity: The Penetration Tester's Roadmap

 Welcome to the exciting world of cybersecurity!
 This guide is designed to give you a clear roadmap to becoming a penetration tester, also known as an "ethical hacker."
 A pen tester's job is to legally and ethically find and exploit vulnerabilities in computer systems, networks, and applications to help organizations fix them before a real attacker does.